uditmahato/Sac-IT-Solutions/README.md

 * Include repo manually by downloading ZIP-file

 ## Usage
 The usage of the website is up to you as a developer. you can either reconstruct the whole website, or change the elements to fit your needs.

-### Screenshots
+As a part of the open source policy, youre able to change the elements to design your new website.

 ### Features